Manojkun1996/expro_ass1/README.md

 The rqt_graph is showed.
 ![image]
 ## Commander node
 The node simulates user action.
-Firstly it chooses randomly what the robot must perform: sleep or play.
+Firstnof all it chooses randomly what the robot has to perform either sleep or play.
 The command (std_msgs/String) is published on a Topic ("/Command").
 In case the play behavior is selected, the node generates randomly the location of the user and the Pointing Gesture.
 These poses (geometry_msgs/Point) are published on two topics ("/PersonPosition" and "/PointingGesture").

 ## State machine node
 The node implements a state machine in which the three possible behaviors are defined.